TriHealth

 TriHealth, Inc. is a unified health system based in Cincinnati, Ohio, United States.
 It was originally formed in 1995.
 Currently the system comprises four general hospitals: Bethesda North, Good Samaritan, Bethesda Butler and McCullough-Hyde Memorial.
 In addition to these four hospitals TriHealth operates two regional free-standing emergency medical centers: Bethesda Arrow Springs and Good Samaritan Western Ridge.
 TriHealth's non-hospital services include physician practice management, fitness centers, occupational health centers, home health and hospice care.
 TriHealth is one of the largest employers in greater Cincinnati with over 13,000 employees.

 History

 In 1995, the sponsors of Bethesda Hospital and Good Samaritan Hospital formed a partnership to become TriHealth.

 In 2012, TriHealth terminated workers who refused the inoculation flu shots.

 In December 2015, John Prout, president and chief executive of TriHealth, retired.
-Mark Clement is the current hospital executive.
+Mark Clement served as the hospital executive from 2016-2026.
+Terri Hanlon-Bremer RN, MSN, is the current hospital executive.
 TriHealth announced an $85 million expansion in Montgomery in January 2020.

 In April 2021, TriHealth reported that some information on employees or patients had fallen victim to a security breach through a law firm the company uses.